Granting Privileges Required by an Application¶

 USAGE

-You can approve these requests using Snowsight or by running SQL commands as described in the following sections.
+A consumer can approve these requests using Snowsight or by running SQL commands as described in the following sections.

 Note